-A lack of muscular strength may cause the legs to feel weak or unable to support the body’s weight.
-It can be caused by many different disorders, such as bilateral sciatica, which affects the muscles in both legs.
-It may also be caused by a spinal injury.
-Weakness in the leg may also result from nerve damage, brain injury or spinal malfunction.
-Leg weakness can resemble many different disorders, including stroke.
+Leg weakness can be caused by many different disorders, such as bilateral sciatica, which affects the muscles in both legs.
+It may also be caused by a spinal injury, nerve damage, brain injury or spinal malfunction.
+Leg weakness can resemble or be a symptom of many different disorders, including stroke and multiple sclerosis.

 Numbness and Tingling

 Muscle weakness in the leg may cause the leg to feel heavy or limp, making it difficult to walk properly.
-According to Neurosymptoms.org, an individual experiencing leg weakness may appear as if they have had a stroke.
-However, unlike a stroke, an individual is still able to feel their legs and may also have normal reflexes in the leg.
-Individuals suffering from leg weakness often will find it difficult to walk properly, which may result in occasional falling.
+According to NeuroSymptoms.org, an individual experiencing leg weakness may appear as if he has had a stroke.
+However, unlike a stroke, he is still able to feel his legs and may also have normal leg reflexes.
+When the individual experiences a heavy or limp feeling in the legs, it may result in occasional falling.